-Cumin plus lime for weight loss is surprisingly effective; better in fact than Orlistat, a common weight-loss medication.
+Cumin plus lime for weight loss is surprisingly effective; better in fact than Orlistat, a common medication prescribed for obesity.

-With more than twice as many people dying worldwide from obesity as from starvation, simple strategies are needed for helping folk with this enormous problem.
-It is associated with a number of serious diseases including type 2 diabetes, heart conditions, high blood pressure, osteoarthritis especially of the knees and fatty liver.
+With more than twice as many people dying worldwide from obesity as from starvation, simple strategies are needed to help folk with this enormous problem.
+It is associated with a number of serious diseases including type-2 diabetes, heart conditions and high blood pressure; osteoarthritis especially of the knees and fatty liver too.

 The modern diet leads to raised blood glucose, altered triglycerides and cholesterol.
-Researchers have found that a combination of the spice cumin and limes significantly alters the profile of these substances.
+Researchers have found that a combination of the spice cumin and limes significantly alters the profiles of these substances.

 Cumin is a seed used extensively in Mediterranean and Eastern cooking, and increasingly throughout the Western world too.
 It has a mild peppery flavour and the aroma, when it is being roasted, is the scent of heaven.
 It adds a touch of the mysterious East to any dish, particularly curries, chicken and with legumes such as chickpeas.

 In Ayurvedic medicine it is used mainly for digestive problems and skin conditions; it is only recently that its virtue in controlling blood glucose has been confirmed.

 Previously it had been shown that cumin on its own significantly reduced body mass index and fasting glucose, but did not alter the lipid profiles.
 In fact, research shows that it was just as effective as a common weight-loss drug, but it completely outshone the medication when it came to control of insulin levels.

 The addition of the limonin in limes significantly lowered blood glucose and influenced the serum fat profile in a beneficial way.
 What would happen if they combined the two?